SRR-00/SRR-00/README.md

 Hello!
 I am **Soumya Ranjan Rout**, a passionate software developer with a knack for creating robust and scalable applications.
 I specialize in full-stack development and have a deep interest in learning new technologies.

-- 🌱 I’m currently learning **React Native and Machine Learning**
+- 🌱 I’m currently learning ** Python , Ai & Machine Learning**
 - 👯 I’m looking to collaborate on **Open Source Projects**
 - 💬 Ask me about **JavaScript, Node.js, React, Python**
 - 📫 How to reach me: [soumyaranjanrout491@gmail.com/routashish427@gmail.com]
-- ⚡ Fun fact: I love to  and read sci-fi novels.
+- ⚡ Fun fact: I love to read sci-fi novels.

 ## Technologies & Tools